 We formulate diets of dairy cows to meet nutrient requirements for expected performance outcomes.
 However, many times the expected outcomes are not reached, due to the cow facing challenges through the diet or her environment, which could not be predicted in the diet formulation, but affect her performance, efficiency or even her health.
 Depending on the cow’s own coping and defense mechanisms she will be affected to a greater or lesser extent.
 Some cows maybe genetically more “agile” than others and able to cope with stressors more efficiently.
 To those who are more like the Titanic or are under high performance pressure and limited in their agility, dietary and environmental stressors will be more detrimental for performance and health.
-This begs the question for cost-effective nutritional means to improve the cow’s agility.
+This begs for strategies to improve the cow’s agility.

 Feeding for agility

 Knowing which challenges or stressors to anticipate is winning half the battle.
 Determining their potential impact and the detrimental reactions they can cause to the efficiency and performance of the dairy cow helps to find predictive ways to mitigate the consequences.
 Common stress reactions in the dairy cow to stressors in the feed and in the environment, are oxidative stress, inflammation, shifts in rumen microflora and efficiency at the cellular level and reduction in feed intake.
 They will all lead to wasted energy and increased maintenance energy or a reduction in energy intake, which again will have consequences for milk yield and quality.
 A greater understanding of the underlying mechanisms can advance our ability to formulate dietary concepts to interfere with the way cows adapt in a predictive manner for more consistent and profitable outcomes.